0xKayala/OpenRedirector/README.md

 # Install OpenRedirector

 ## Note:
 Download the Tools `ParamSpider` and `OpenRedireX` in order to use our `OpenRedirector` Tool without any issues.
 Links of those tools are provided in the below section.
-Make sure you download the above tools into the same directory and check the below paths are similar on our `OpenRedirector` tool by opening it with any editor tool.
+Make sure you download those tools into the same directory and open our `OpenRedirector` tool with any editor and check the paths are matching to the location of the tools `ParamSpider` and `OpenRedireX`.
 If the paths are not matching then change them according to the tool paths of location on your pc as shown in the below example.

-##### For Example:
+### For Example:

-##### ParamSpider:
+#### ParamSpider:
 python3 /path/to/ParamSpider/paramspider.py -d "$domain" -o /path/to/OpenRedirector/paramspider_output.txt
-##### OpenRedireX:
+#### OpenRedireX:
 python3 /path/to/OpenRedireX/openredirex.py -l /path/to/OpenRedirector/paramspider_output.txt -p /path/to/OpenRedireX/payloads.txt

-### Usage
+## Usage

 ```sh
 ./OpenRedirector -h